ehren/ceto/README.md

 the generated C++ for Foo contains a 2-arg constructor taking x and y as shared_ptrs by value and initializing the data members via std::move in the initializer list.
 It's debatable whether a future optimization should be added to ceto so that parameters of ceto-class type used only once are taken by value but std::moved to their destination (it further complicates the meaning of ```Foo``` and may require some kind of ```export``` keyword (perhaps the existing ```noinline``` can be used) given our current support for forward function declarations).

-One may also object to the unnecessary performance overhead of std.shared_ptr's atomic counters in single threaded code.
-The view of the C++ committee applies doubly: the main deficiency of a given boatload of pYthOnIc ceto/C++ is probably not "too much thread safety" (see GOTCHAs)
+One may also object to the unnecessary performance overhead of std.shared\_ptr's atomic counters in single threaded code.
+The view of the C++ committee applies doubly: the main deficiency of a given boatload of pythOnic ceto/C++ is probably not "too much thread safety" (see GOTCHAs)

 ## Gotchas